Scheme reforms in 2019

 On 5 December 2019, new legislation commenced which aims to stop the practice of insurance car crash scamming (commonly known in the insurance industry as ‘claim farming’).
 It is now illegal in Queensland for lawyers to pay a fee to a car crash scammer.

 Car crash scammers contact unsuspecting people via phone, email or social media and then pressure them (or their family members) to make a CTP insurance claim.
 These calls may originate from overseas or local call centres.
 Often, the call is disguised in such a way that it appears to be coming from a local or legitimate number, to increase the likelihood of the call being answered.
 These scammers sometimes even pretend that they represent MAIC, an insurance company or another government organisation.
 They trick people into sharing their personal information, which they sell onto law firms for a profit.
 Car crash scammers have been known to use aggressive tactics and target vulnerable Queenslanders.
-Severe penalties for car crash scamming have been introduced, including fines as high as $40,035.
+Severe penalties for car crash scamming have been introduced, including fines as high as $41,355 from 1 July 2021.

 Scheme reforms in 2010